Pattern activities for Preschool, Pre-K, and Kindergarten

 Ideas for teaching patterns in your childcare, preschool, pre-k, or kindergarten classroom.

 Patterning is a foundational math skill for preschoolers.
-It can takes months or even an entire school year for preschoolers to achieve mastery of patterning.
+It can take months or even an entire school year for preschoolers to achieve mastery of patterning.
 For this reason it is important to provide your students with plenty of patterning practice all year long.

 Objective: Recognize, describe, create, and extend patterns